Meet your teacher

 Ali Vingiano is a WGA Award-nominated TV writer, filmmaker, and actor.
 She wrote for the first two seasons of The Morning Show (Apple TV+) and was a producer for The Opposition w/ Jordan Klepper (Comedy Central).
 As an actor, she stars in the feature film The End of Us (SXSW ‘21).
 Most recently, she has been developing original TV & film ideas with various studios.

-Why combine Yoga and writing?
+Why combine Yoga, writing, and travel?

-In Flow is the culmination of lifelong work: Ali has been traveling the world alone since she was a kid.
+In Flow is the culmination of lifelong work: Ali has traveled the world alone since she was a kid.
 Literally.
 She spent 6-weeks living with a family in a rural village in Ghana when she was 16, spent a month working at a Wawa Wasi in Ayacucho, Peru two years later, and when she was 21, she received a grant to spend 10 weeks interning with the Tibetan Women’s Association in Dharamsala, India.
 While there, she began a daily meditation practice and even attended the Dalai Lama’s 75th (public) birthday celebration at his temple.

 After college, Ali continued practicing Yoga and meditation but stayed put and focused her energy on building an entertainment career.
 When the first season of The Morning Show wrapped, Ali reconnected with her world-conscious, travel-minded younger self during a month-long solo trip to Bali.
 When she returned, she got certified to teach Yoga and launched In Flow Writing Center.